Parables/laravel-model-nanoid/README.md

 -   **Compact.** It uses a larger alphabet than NanoID (`A-Za-z0-9_-`).
 So ID size was reduced from 36 to 21 symbols.
 -   **Customizable.** Size, alphabet and Random Bytes Generator may be overridden.

 > **Note**: this package explicitly does not disable auto-incrementing on your Eloquent models.
 In terms of database indexing, it is generally more efficient to use auto-incrementing integers for your internal querying.
-Indexing your `nanoid` column will make lookups against that column fast, without impacting queries between related models.
+Indexing your `nanoId` column will make lookups against that column fast, without impacting queries between related models.

 ## Installation